Google+: Bo Adams (mountvernonschool); Bo Adams (personal)

 Bo Adams considers himself first and foremost to be a learner.
 He treasures being a husband and a dad, as well as an educator.
 Bo identifies as a lifelong runner, and he experiences regular bouts of obsession with triathlon, mountain biking, and kayaking.
 Bo loves to read, write, draw, design, tinker, think and do.
 Bo believes any boundaries between school and life should be blurred and semi-permeable at least.
+For more than a decade, his core research question has been, “If school is meant to prepare kids for real life, then why doesn’t school look more like real life?”

 In June 2013, Bo joined Mount Vernon Presbyterian School as Chief Learning and Innovation Officer.
 Head of School Dr. Brett Jacobsen announced the appointment on May 14, and Bo could not be more excited to become a member of the team at this leading school of inquiry, innovation, and impact.
 Bo remains active as an edu-blogger at It’s About Learning (http://itsaboutlearning.wordpress.com) and @boadams1 on Twitter.
 Additionally, Bo regularly pursues deeper understanding in the area of “schools of the future and the future of schools.”
+Bo currently serves on the board of directors at MODA.

 From July 2012 to May 2013, Bo served as the Director of Educational Innovation at Unboundary, a strategic design studio in Atlanta, Georgia, specializing in transformational change processes, communications, and brand significance.